 Content

-This unit (and its complement AL1302C Introductory Ecclesiastical Latin B) introduces the basic grammar and vocabulary of ecclesiastical Latin and develops the skills of translating ecclesiastical Latin into English.
-The course will proceed with a general introduction to ecclesiastical Latin, and an explanation of the pedagogical technique used in class.
-Thereafter the core mode of instruction will be working through units 1¬–19 of J. F. Collins, A Primer of Ecclesiastical Latin (Washington: Catholic University of America, 1985).
+This unit (and its complement AL2302C Introductory Ecclesiastical Latin B) introduces the basic grammar and vocabulary of ecclesiastical Latin and develops the skills of translating ecclesiastical Latin into English.
+The unit will proceed with a general introduction to ecclesiastical Latin, and an explanation of the pedagogical technique used in class.
+Thereafter the core mode of instruction will be working through units 1-19 of J. F. Collins, A Primer of Ecclesiastical Latin (Washington: Catholic University of America, 1985).
 Students are strongly advised to have a copy of Collins’ primer in class.
 Classes will be a mixture of lectures presenting new material, and tutorials to drill material, revise previous material, practise translating, and discuss difficulties.
-Some time will also be reserved for in-class tests.
-Students taking the unit at graduate level are expected to develop competence beyond that expected of undergraduate students; for example, graduate level students should develop a working active knowledge of the ecclesiastical Latin (i.e., to put English into Latin), in addition to the primarily passive reading skills that are the focus of the undergraduate curriculum.

 Unit code: AL1301C